With travel steadily returning to some kind of ‘normal’ following the pandemic, nations around the world are preparing for large numbers of tourists.

 - Every country bar Taiwan checks traveler data through INTERPOL’s shared database

 A large number of countries share immigration/visa information with each other.
 Ironically, this means that travelers’ data could be traveling far further than the individuals themselves!
 For example, many EU countries share data with 35 fellow member states.
-So, if you traveled from the US to France, you’d travel around 3,600 miles (one way).
-From there, your data may travel to 35 further countries, traveling a total of 55,750 miles – at least.
+So, if you traveled from the US to France, then your data may travel to 35 further countries, at least.

-Top 10 worst countries for collective traveler data
+Top 10 worst countries for collecting traveler data

 According to our findings, the countries that encroach most on travelers’ privacy are: